What is the Volunteer Water Quality Monitoring Program?

 Can I test out or skip a workshop?

-Do not be offended, this is a Quality Assurance/Quality Control measure for us.
+Do not be offended; this is a quality assurance measure for us.
 We have individuals from all walks of life, including engineers, professors, and our own staff that have gone through our training program.
 We will not accept any data collected by anyone that has not gone through our courses.
 This way we can say how our volunteers have been trained, what equipment they are using, etc.